 Toppls

 Our next alternative to the Woof Pupsicle is the Toppl by West Paw.
 We’re huge fans of the Toppl and have 4 (!) different Toppls so that we can batch prepare enrichment for our pups.
-The Toppl has a wide opening, similar to the lick mats, which allows you to toss anything dog safe in it.
+The Toppl has a wide opening, similar to lick mats.
+This allows you to toss anything dog safe in it, including any of these pupsicle recipes.
 Most of the time, you shouldn’t need to blend anything unless you want the flavor distributed better.
 We find that the Toppl is a great middle step between lick mats and Kongs.

 We love this take on a treat holder by West Paw!
 It's a great alternative to a Kong, especially for those pups who are more inclined to bite the treat than lick it out, like Goomba.
 It's extremely easy to clean and has a wide opening.
 The Toppl is one of our pup's favorite sources of enrichment!